How to use App Connect with HTTP

 Ways of processing the HTTP response

-The response from an HTTP invoke method is returned in a format supported by the endpoint – for example, JavaScript Object Notation (JSON), XML, or CSV format – and is passed as a string.
-To map the response headers and response body in a subsequent action in your flow, you'll need to use one of the built-in parsers in App Connect to convert the string into an object that represents the string.
+The response from an HTTP invoke method is returned in a format that the endpoint supports (for example, JavaScript Object Notation (JSON), XML, or CSV format) and is passed as a string.
+To map the response headers and response body in a subsequent action in your flow, use one of the built-in App Connect parsers to convert the string into an object that represents the string.
 For example, if the response is in JSON format, you can use the JSON parser to convert the JSON string into a JSON object.
-You can map to the response by selecting either Response headers or Response body (as appropriate) under HTTP / Invoke method in the list of available inputs.
+You can map to the response by selecting either Response headers or Response body for the HTTP / Invoke method in the list of available inputs.

 Troubleshooting tips